spencertipping/nfu/README.md

 - `f0` = "field 0", which is what awk calls `$1`
 - `p` = "plot", which uses gnuplot and croaks if you don't have it

+Most `nfu` commands operate on the first column, leaving the others untouched.

 ## Syntax
 `nfu` accepts both long-form and short-form options, and there are a couple of different ways to write numbers.
 This is especially relevant if you're using